-Step three happens inside of the SecControl Node.
-The SecControl Node analyzes the threat information, decides defense responses and generates corresponding SDN rules to adjust the network behaviors.
-In step four, the generated SDN rules will be distributed to corresponding SDN controllers.
-SecControl Layer is maintaining a list which records the location information of all the controllers in the protected SDN networks.
-The SDN rules can be sent to the related controllers based on the list.
+The last step is to distribute the generated SDN rules to the SDN Controller Layer.
+SecControl Layer will maintain a list which records the location information of all the controllers in the protected SDN networks.
+The SecControl Node will be aware of the controller layout in the protected SDN networks, which ensures the SDN rules can be sent to the related controllers.
 When the SDN rules are transmitted, the transmission process will be protected and secured.
 There will be a secure protocol between the SecControl Node and controllers to protect their communications.